farao-community/farao-community.github.io/pages/docs/input-data/crac/csa.md

 the `RotatingMachine` must reference an existing generator in the network and the `PropertyReference` must necessarily be `RotatingMachine.p` since the remedial action acts on the generator's power.

+> The rotating machine action can still be imported if `normalEnabled` is set to `false` if the RotatingMachineAction is
+> also defined in the SSI profile with its field `enabled` set to `true`.

 To be valid, the `RotatingMachineAction` must itself be referenced by a `StaticPropertyRange` which provides the value of the set-point.